syfen/meld/README.md

 syfen / meld
 ====

-Java Zookeeper library designed to support auto scaling Zookeeper clusters.
+Java Archaius Zookeeper Configuration implementation designed to support auto scaling Zookeeper clusters.

 ## What is meld about?